Differences Between Stocks and Bonds

 - The risk factor is high in stocks since the returns are not fixed or proportional whereas bonds have fixed returns making it less risky.
 Bonds are also rated by credit rating agencies which make it more structured before considering the investment opportunity.

-- The stock market has a secondary market in place ensuring centralized trading as opposed to bonds in which trading is done Over the Counter (OTC)
+- The stock market has a secondary market in place ensuring centralized trading as opposed to bonds in which trading is done Over the Counter (OTC).

 - Stockholders may have to pay DDT (Dividend distribution tax) in case of the returns received which can further curtail the returns received but bonds are not exposed to such tax burdens.

-Stocks vs Bonds (Comparison Table)
+Stocks vs Bonds Comparative Table

-|Meaning||These are instruments which highlight the interest of ownership issued by the company in exchange for funds.||Financial instrument which highlights the debt taken of the issuing body towards the holders and a promise to pay back at a later stage with interest.|
+|Meaning||These are instruments that highlight the interest of ownership issued by the company in exchange for funds.||A financial instrument that highlights the debt taken of the issuing body towards the holders and a promise to pay back at a later stage with interest.|

 |Issuers||Corporates||Government institutions, Financial institutions, Companies etc.|